R-Loops offering high quality Waverunner loop bundles for producers

 With three tiers of products available, R-Loops has created a comprehensive of sounds that will surely inspire and help elevate productions while saving time and energy that would normally go into trying to create these sounds from scratch.
 Beginning with the Starter Bundle, which is currently selling for 94% off the retail price, making it just $11.99, it offers 10 Drill/Trap sample packs and 50 Construction Kits (Midi/WAV).

 The Loaded Bundle is the next tier up, and is currently just $15.99, offering a 96% savings from its retail price.
-This level contains all the content of the Starter Bundle, plus additional content totalling 20 Drill/Trap sample packs and 100 Construction Kits (Midi/WAV).
+This level contains all the content of the Starter Bundle, plus additional content totaling 20 Drill/Trap sample packs and 100 Construction Kits (Midi/WAV).
 Finally, the Ultimate Bundle contains all the content of the smaller packages, and doubles it, offering 40 Drill/Trap sample packs and 400 Construction Kits (Midi/WAV).
-Currently onsale for just $24.99, this is practically a steal marked down 97% from its normal retail price of $802.60.
+Currently on sale for just $24.99, this is a steal marked down 97% from its normal retail price of $802.60.

 These incredible savings won’t last forever, so whether you’re a hip-hop and R&B producer, or just looking to add some of that style and flair to your own productions, it would be a good time to check out the Waverunner bundles at R-Loops.